Home » Flute Music

 Below: The tune is The Fairy Strain (air) played on a keyless Martin Doyle C flute made from maple wood.

-Related
+Related Page

 Mick Hand

 Mick Hand is a renowned flute player and Irish traditional musician from Dublin.
-The track featured below is taken from the Wooden Flute Obsession 2 album and Mick is playing a Martin Doyle D flute made of African Blackwood.
+The track featured below is taken from the Wooden Flute Obsession 2 album, and Mick is playing a Martin Doyle D flute made of African Blackwood.

 Below: The tunes are Sliabh Gael Gua na Feile (air) and Tomeen O'Dea's (reel).